 Hong Kong is a densely populated city of vibrant residents and soaring skyscrapers.
 It’s a city you have to visit, but what are the best things to do in Hong Kong?
 We’ll cover them in this article.

 Hong Kong is a bustling metropolis full of energy and culture.
 If you’re the type who loves to jump head first into an action packed city then this city break is perfect for you.

-Our comprehensive travel guide is perfect for first timers and return visitors.
+Our comprehensive travel guide is perfect for both first timers and return visitors.
 What do you need to know before you arrive?
 Let’s find out.